Swap to Animal or Environment or go back to all job sectors

 You'll usually need:

-You could start as an engineering craftworker and become a technician through on-the-job training.
+You could start as an engineering craftworker and train on the job to become an engineering maintenance technician.

 You can get more advice about engineering careers through Tomorrow's Engineers and The Institution of Engineering and Technology.